-Of course, we don’t think about this on a daily basis and take for granted everything food offers us on a biochemical, physical level.
+Of course, we don’t think about this on a daily basis.
+We take for granted everything food offers us on a biochemical, physical level.
 It’s only when we deprive our body of essential nutrition and energy that we notice what happens to the body.
 Luckily, our bodies are extraordinarily resilient and will adjust when it’s being deprived.
-Your metabolism will drop to preserve energy, and your brain starts obsessing about food, as a way for you to get out there and search for food.
-On the other hand, when your body is well-nourished and satisfied after a meal, you can move on to your next activity of the day and not have to think about food.
+Your metabolism will drop to preserve energy.
+And your brain starts obsessing about food, as a way for you to get out there and search for food.
+On the other hand, when your body is well-nourished and satisfied after a meal, you can move on to your next activity of the day.
+And not have to think about food.

-Take a moment to guess how many calories you would burn on a daily basis if you were just lying in bed all day.
-Some clients will guess from 0-500 or so and are always shocked when I say that the average woman would burn 1200-1500 calories a day if they were just lying in bed.
+Take a moment to guess how many calories you’d burn on a daily basis if you were just lying in bed all day.
+Some clients guess from 0-500 or so.
+And are always shocked when I say that the average woman would burn 1200-1500 calories a day if they were just lying in bed.
 Your body’s basal metabolic rate (BMR) is still running, even if you’re having a lazy, watch-Netflix-in-bed day.
 When you take into account the energy from daily activities like school, work, and then exercise on top of that, your body is using a tremendous amount of energy.

 If you’ve ever been a diet or struggled with disordered eating, I’m sure you can relate.
 Often, the side effects of restriction are food obsession, binge eating (response to deprivation), and mood changes.
 Not only is the body being deprived, but the brain isn’t receiving adequate nourishment either!

-Now, it’s not necessary to start counting calories, but I’d like you to consider to reframe your mindset around calories and energy.
-Start to become aware of the messages you hear on social media, from friends, family, or coworkers, or in the media about calories.
-You’ll start to notice that there’s never a positive message about calories, and there is always an underlying message that your diet should be calorie restricted for weight loss, health, or to change your body shape.
+Now, it’s not necessary to start counting calories.
+But I’d like you to consider to reframe your mindset around calories and energy.
+Start to become aware of the messages you hear on social media, from friends, family, or coworkers, or in the media.
+You’ll start to notice that there’s never a positive message about calories.
+And there’s always an underlying message that your diet should be calorie restricted for weight loss, health, or to change your body shape.

 Now, work on shifting your personal mindset.
 At meals, be aware of what rules you’re following.
 Are you restricting types of food because of calories, like fats?
 Are you restricting how much you eat or portion sizes?